phlowdotdev/phlow/site/docs/phlow-structure/main.md

 ---
 sidebar_position: 2
-title: Main Flow Structure (main.yaml)
+title: Main Flow Structure (main.phlow)
 ---
-The `main.yaml` file defines the flow's metadata and execution logic.
-By default, `main.yaml` is the primary file executed in Phlow, serving as the entry point for defining workflows and their associated configurations.
+The `main.phlow` file defines the flow's metadata and execution logic.
+By default, `main.phlow` is the primary file executed in Phlow, serving as the entry point for defining workflows and their associated configurations.

 ## Structure